Argentina bonds, peso reel on country's debt swap plan

 The case goes back to Argentina's 2002 default on about $100 billion in sovereign bonds.
 The vast majority of holders participated in restructurings in 2005 and 2010, which offered less than 30 cents on the dollar on the defaulted debt.

-A group of hedge funds led by Elliott Management Corp and Aurelius opted to sue in the U.S. federal courts, which govern the original bond contracts, for 100 cents on the dollar.
+A group of hedge funds led by Elliott Management Corp and Aurelius Capital Ltd. opted to sue in the U.S. federal courts, which govern the original bond contracts, for 100 cents on the dollar.

 Fernandez and her ministers characterize the funds "vultures" who bought Argentine bonds at steep discounts and are out to wreck the country's finances in their pursuit of astronomical profits.